Women in 1960s Spain: Childcare

-One of the most important female labor activities in the Francoist period, especially between 1940 and 1970, was childcare.
-The regime used Sección Femenina and Acción Católica to impose its pro-ntalist policies on Spain through the concept of traditional womanhood, that demanded among other things that women tend to the home and be primary caregivers to their children.
+One of the most prominent female-dominated labor activities in the Francoist period, especially between 1940 and 1970, was childcare.
+The regime used Sección Femenina and Acción Católica to impose its pro-natalist policies on Spain through the concept of traditional womanhood, that demanded among other things that women tend to the home and be primary caregivers to their children.
 This was expected of women, even if they were required to take on extra work inside the home or they were able to pay someone to do basic domestic tasks.
 Men were expected to be in the workforce, providing a steady income that would cover the costs of running the household.
 There was no differentiation in this period paid and domestic work for women.
 Both were viewed as two part of the same purpose of women serving Spanish society.

 Sección Feminina and Falange provided childcare services during the 1950s and 1960s to women working in the agricultural sector.
-Official women's participation in this industry were around 5.5%, but informal participation was much higher, resulting in the need for childcare.
+Official women's participation in this industry was around 5.5%, but informal participation was much higher, resulting in the need for childcare.